CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Acknowledgements

 \section{Acknowledgements}

-Ralf Römer gratefully acknowledges the support of the research group ConVeY funded by the German Research Foundation under grant GRK 2428.
-This work has been partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).
+This work was supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG) funded by BMFTR grant 16ME0997K, the German Research Foundation (DFG) within the RTG project ConVeY funded by grant GRK 2428, and the Humboldt Professorship for Robotics and Artificial Intelligence.